Barlow lens

 The Barlow lens, named after the English physicist and mathematician Peter Barlow (1776–1862), is an optical tube with diverging lens elements that, used in series with other optics in an optical system, increase the effective focal length of an optical system as perceived by all components that are after it in the system.
 The practical result is that inserting a Barlow lens magnifies the image.
-A real Barlow lens is not a single glass element, because that would generate chromatic aberration, and spherical aberration if the lens is not aspheric.
+A real Barlow lens is usually not a single glass element, because that would generate chromatic aberration, and spherical aberration if the lens is not aspheric.
 More common configurations use three or more elements for achromatic correction or apochromatic correction and higher image quality.

 Telescope use

 A Boeing 747-400 aircraft at 11,000 metres, photographed from the ground using a 1,200 mm telescope and a 2x Barlow lens.

 In its astronomical use, a Barlow lens may be placed immediately before an eyepiece to effectively decrease the eyepiece's focal length by the amount of the Barlow's divergence.
 Since the magnification provided by a telescope and eyepiece is equal to the telescope's focal length divided by the eyepiece's focal length, this has the effect of increasing the magnification of the image.